What is an Insurance Declaration Page?

 What Is an Insurance Declaration Page?

-Definition: An Insurance Declaration Page is a document that forms part of your insurance policy, is is also sometimes referred to as the"DEC page" of your insurance documents.
-The Insurance Declaration Page will often contain the following information:
+The Insurance Declaration page is a document that forms part of your insurance policy, and it's sometimes referred to as the"DEC page" of your insurance documents.

 An insurance declaration page is issued for a new insurance policy and also for each renewal term.

-It may span a couple of pages if the list of coverages you have asked for take more than one page to list.
+The DEC page may actually span a couple of pages if the details of your coverage require more than one page to list.